 In 2017, the ICPSR Summer Program headquarters will be located in the Perry Building at 330 Packard Street.

 Three- to Five-Day Workshops: Location

 Three- to five-day workshops held in Ann Arbor take place on the University of Michigan central campus.
 Participants will be informed of the location of their workshop and other logistical information after full payment for the workshop has been received.

 Life and Lodging in Ann Arbor

-Summer Program participants are responsible for their room and board.
+Summer Program participants in our four-week sessions and our short workshops are responsible for their room and board.

 International participants traveling to the United States to attend the Summer Program should review the International Participants page for clarification about visas and other required travel documentation.